The Fourth Amendment Reasonableness Requirement and Warrantless Search

 1. Felony Arrest in a Public Place

-No warrant is required for a felony arrest in a public place, even if the arresting officer had ample time to procure a warrant, so long as the officer possessed a probable cause that the suspect committed the crime.
-Felony arrests in places not open to the public generally do require a warrant, unless the officer is in "hot pursuit" of a fleeing felon (see Warden v.
+No warrant is required for a felony arrest in a public place, even if the arresting officer had time to get a warrant, so long as the officer possessed probable cause that the suspect committed the crime.
+Felony arrests in places not open to the public generally do require a warrant, unless the officer is in "hot pursuit" of a fleeing felon (Warden v.
 Hayden).
 The Fourth Amendment also allows warrantless arrests for misdemeanors committed in an officer's presence.

 2. Searches Directly Related to a Lawful Arrest

 No warrant is required for searches incident to a lawful arrest.
-If a police officer has made a lawful arrest, with or without a warrant, the Fourth Amendment permits the officer to conduct a search of the suspect's person, clothing, and all of the areas within the suspect's immediate reach.
+If a police officer has made a lawful arrest, the Fourth Amendment permits the officer to search the suspect's person, clothing, and all of the areas within the suspect's immediate reach.
 This kind of warrantless search is justified on grounds that it allows police officers to protect themselves from hidden weapons that might suddenly be wielded against them.

 3. Traffic Stops for Reasonable Suspicion

-Automobiles may be stopped if an officer possesses a reasonable and articulable suspicion that the motorist has violated a traffic law.
-Once the vehicle has pulled to the side of the road, the Fourth Amendment permits the officer to search the vehicle's interior, including the glove compartment.
+Automobiles may be stopped if an officer possesses a reasonable and articulable suspicion that the motorist has violated a law.
+Once the vehicle has pulled to the side of the road, if the officer has probable cause, the Fourth Amendment permits the officer to search the vehicle's interior, including the glove compartment.

 However, the trunk of a vehicle cannot be searched unless the officer has probable cause to believe that it contains contraband or the instrumentalities of criminal activity.
-But similar to a search incident to arrest, once a vehicle has been lawfully impounded, its contents may be inventoried without a warrant, including the contents of the trunk.
+But once a vehicle has been lawfully impounded, its contents may be inventoried without a warrant, including the contents of the trunk.

 4. Suspects of Ongoing Criminal Activity